 - Maintaining social connections with friends and family

 Related Article: Maintaining a Healthful Diet During Times of Stress

 Above all, I hope you realize that there is always something you can do RIGHT NOW.
-And even if all 5 of these recommendations are ones you already knew, I hope I at least provided some resources to help you improve upon the areas you need help with.
+Even if all 5 of these healthy heart tips are ones you already know, I hope I could at least provide some additional resources to help you improve upon the areas you need.
 There is no time like the present to get started.
-And you do not need to make changes in all 5 areas at once.
+And you do not need to make multiple diet and lifestyle changes all at once.
 Take it at your own pace.
-One step at a time.
+Just remember to be consistent and take it one step at a time.

 Feel free to pin this image to save and share with others.

 Kiran Campbell is a registered dietitian and entrepreneur with 13 years of experience.
 She has a degree in psychology as well as dietetics.
 She is also a proud member of the Academy of Nutrition and Dietetics’ and its Cardiovascular Health and Well-being Dietetics Practice Group among others.
 Kiran proudly presents and promotes the most up-to-date, science-based nutrition information on all things heart-related.
 She aims to serve not only individuals with heart disease, but also those wanting to protect against it.
 Learn more about Kiran by visiting her About Page.